dpS1lence/dpS1lence/README.md

 <h1 align="center">Hi 👋, I'm David</h1>
 <h3>Hi, my name is David!
-I have a strong passion for the digital world.
 I've had some successful projects that were awarded with gold medals and diplomas.
 I have knowledge in C#, JavaScript, HTML, CSS, ASP.NET, as well as Unity, Blender 3D and other technologies.</h3>

 - 🔭 I’m currently working on [Tap & Eat](https://github.com/DEVids-VT/TapAndEat) and leading [Cooking App](https://github.com/InternAcademy/CookingApp)